-- Work in a systematic manner when developing and reviewing electrical standards, and procedures. - Plan and schedule actions to be implemented in compliance with legislation, electrical standards and procedures. - Support the implementation and application of electrical standards by defining step by step actions, monitoring fit for purpose, and expected performance outcomes. - Ensure systems and electrical standards are implemented appropriately for control of risk. - Arrange activities or resources in a certain order per a specific rule or set of rules when developing electrical standards and procedures. - Prioritise their activities and the activities of others per risk level and legislation. - Apply the legislative requirements and SMS for gathering, recording, evaluating, reviewing data and information. - Use planning tools and systems as appropriate.
+- Work in a systematic manner when developing, supervising, monitoring and reviewing mechanical standards, and procedures. - Plan and schedule actions to be implemented in compliance with legislation, mechanical standards and procedures. - Support the implementation and application of mechanical standards by defining step by step actions, monitoring fit for purpose, and expected performance outcomes. - Ensure systems and mechanical standards are implemented appropriately for control of risk.

+- Arrange activities or resources in a certain order per a specific rule or set of rules when developing mechanical standards and procedures. - Prioritise their activities and the activities of others per risks levels and legislation. - Apply the legislative requirements for gathering, recording, evaluating, monitoring or reviewing data and information. - Use planning tools and systems as appropriate. - Ensure that mechanical engineering standards and procedures used in any plans are relevant and timely, such as trigger action response plans (TARPs).